After Earnings; I Should Have Dropped Coca-Cola And Kept McDonald's... But Now It's Too Late

 Source: Ycharts

-In this case, I will not put much emphasis on the historic PE ratio as KO’s data is completely off chart this year.
-I rather use the forward PE.
-Both companies trade at very high multiples (24 and 26).
+In this case, I will not put much emphasis on the historic P/E ratio as KO’s data is completely off chart this year.
+I rather use the forward P/E. Both companies trade at very high multiples (24 and 26).
 This is huge for companies that evolve in mature markets with limited growth potential.
 I’m not sure new investors can get much out of them.

 Digging deeper, I’ll use the dividend discount model.
 After all, most investors own those companies for their dividend potential more than anything else.